xyzhang30/Game_Engine_and_Authoring_Env/doc/plan/BACKLOG.md

 1. **During gameplay, when the golf ball collides with a wall or other solid collidable object.**

 - **Actions:**
-    - The collision should cause the golf ball to bounce off the wall or paddle, simulating a bounce.
+    - The collision should cause the golf ball to inelastic off the wall or paddle, simulating a inelastic.
     - The wall or paddle remains unaffected, preserving its immutability within the game environment.